vscode-debug-specs/go_appengine/README.md

 API server listening at: [::]:2345
 ```

-- start debug at VSCode
+- start debug at VS Code